2020 has well and truly been the year for KEEPING CLEAN. We’ve lost count of the amount of times we’ve been reminded to wash our...read more..

 5 Winter Skincare Tips.

-It’s almost ‘chapped lips, tight skin and flaky scalp’ season.
-That’s right people, somehow, it’s nearly winter again!
-With the clocks going back this week, we don’t know about you but we kind of feel like we’re living in darkness.
+It’s officially ‘chapped lips, tight skin and flaky scalp’ season.
+That’s right people, somehow, it’s winter again!
+The clocks have gone back, we don’t know about you but we kind of feel like we’re living in darkness.
 The 5pm sunsets are rolling in, the rain is here, the snow is coming, and the wind is blowing a gale.
 And your skin?
 Well, your skin needs to be prepared.

 From your head to your toes, we’ve rounded up some of the best skincare tips you can put into practice this winter to make sure your skin stays both happy and hydrated.

 It doesn’t take a genius to work out that one of the best ways to take care of your skin is to moisturise frequently, and to use products that contain moisturising agents.
 Moisturisers act as a seal to trap in the moisture to your skin and prevent heavy water loss.
 In the winter months, they need to be applied more often and especially during or after your bath or shower.
 Now, most body washes/soaps cleanse the skin, but it's a rarity to find such a product which doesn't just cleanse your dry winter ridden skin, it gently moisturises it too.
 DU DU DU DU, queue nuddys moisturising soap bars. nuddys triple milled heavenly soap bars are laced with raw African Shea Butter, one of the world most loved moisturisers.
 They leave your hands and body feeling cleansed and nourished, and have been helping aid dry, cracked, sore hands all over the land this past year, what a dream.